 That was just a selection from the first two pages.
 They are lots more.
 In a similar vein, you might visit our post about racist tweets and updates after the tsunami hit Japan.

 * Bonilla-Silva, Eduardo & Tyrone A. Forman.
 2000.
 ‘I am not a racist but…’: Mapping White college students’ racial ideology in the USA.
-Discourse and Society 11, 1: 50-85.Lisa Wade is a professor of sociology at Occidental College.
+Discourse and Society 11, 1: 50-85.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.